PileDrivers/voting-site/README.md

 - npm install
 - npm run dev

 Then open a browser and navigate to localhost:8080

+Make sure to add your oauth token to the ```TWITCH_PYLON_OAUTH`` env var.

 Enjoy!